SpookyTrader/ML-Based-Algo-Trading/README.md

 Georgia Tech.
 Each project is a stepping stone to the capstone project in which students are required to build and evaluate a machine learning-based
 AI trading system.
 The smaller projects enable students to acquire the skills and knowledge required for constructing each component of the AI trading system in final capstone project.
 The relationship of these projects in relation to the capstone is illustrated in Figure 1.
 The objective of each project is as described below.
-Key results of each project is presented where appropriate.
+Key results of each project are presented where appropriate.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/7faac237-3fa6-46f6-b221-d8677c183108" alt="Diagram" width="850" height='300'/>